dojo/docs/dojo/dnd.rst

   * If the container is ``<table>``-based, it will create a ``<tr><td>`` group of nodes, and it will be inserted in ``<tbody>``.
   * In all other contexts it will create a ``<span>`` node.
   * If the ``hint`` is ``"avatar"`` it will create a ``<span>`` node.
-* If the date item is an object, it will test for the presence of ``data`` member.
+* If the data item is an object, it will test for the presence of ``data`` member.
 If it is present, it will be used as a data object.
 Otherwise the item itself will be used as a data object.
-* If the date item is an object, it will test for the presence of ``type`` member.
+* If the data item is an object, it will test for the presence of ``type`` member.
 If it is present, it will be used as a type object.
 Otherwise ``["text"]`` will be used as a type object.
 * It will set a content of the node to ``String(data)``.
 You can override the ``toString()`` member function of your object to change how it is converted to the string.
 Or specify the ``creator`` function.
 * As any creator it returns a triplet object with newly created/identified ``node``, ``data``, and ``type``.